© Crown copyright 2018

 Each of the 18 subjects in the accreditation process have only 1 specification.

-4 of 5 GCSE subjects has been accredited.
+All GCSE subjects have been accredited.

-7 of 13 A level subjects has been accredited.
+All A level subjects have been accredited.

 2. Number of specifications accredited